From the Editor's Desk

 Wild seafood and fishing communities throughout Alaska received victories this year when the EPA announced it would seek Clean Water Act protections for Bristol Bay, the largest wild sockeye salmon run on the planet, effectively ending a proposed mineral project known as Pebble Mine.

 The largest temperate rainforest in the US, the Tongass National Forest, also received renewed protections from resource extraction this year as well.
 Its 16.7 million acres are critical to our mission because, as Tongass community organizer Heather Bauscher says, “If we don’t protect the habitat, we’re not going to have the fish.”
-The Tongass is so important to us that this year we supported a documentary, Understory, through our 1% For the Wild program to educate the public on the scientific, cultural, and economic value of an intact rainforest ecosystem.
-Through our 1% For the Wild program and other initiatives, your support made it possible for us to fund 46 different causes and organizations working to protect the wild habitat and communities that make your monthly box of fish possible.
+The Tongass is so important to us that this year we supported a documentary, Understory, with our 1% For the Wild Fund to educate the public on the scientific, cultural, and economic value of an intact rainforest ecosystem.
+Through our 1% For the Wild Fund and other initiatives, your support made it possible for us to fund 46 different causes and organizations working to protect the wild habitat and communities that make your monthly box of fish possible.

 In late Spring we decided to reduce the size of our member newsletter, The Catch, in response to the ever-rising price of paper and its environmental impact.
 We decided that those resources would better serve members by publishing the newsletter year-round and amplify our digital storytelling efforts.